Mantraraj8472/Modified_XV6/README.md

 ## Added different UNIX functionalities in XV6 operating system.

-### List of different functionalites are:
+### List of different functionalites commands are:
-1. ps command - list of all processes.
+1. ps - list of all processes.
 2. clear - which clears the whole window.
 3. history - which prints the history of commands executed.
-4. statistics - prints all different stats for that process like creation time, runnable time, sleeping time, etc
+4. statistics - prints all different stats for that process like creation time, runnable time, sleeping time, etc.
+5. bigfile - which increases the maximum file size of XV6 operating system with visualisation of creating blocks.
+6. You can also traverse the commands using arrows keys as in UNIX operating system.
+7. You can also print the names of all system calls executed after running any command or process.
+   (We can enable or disable this functionality using cltr + s).